Type 2 Diabetes

 • Tingling or loss of feeling in the hands or feet

-Some people who have type 2 diabetes don’t have symptoms.
-Symptoms may be mild and you may not notice them.
-Half of all Americans who have diabetes don't know it.
+Some people don’t have symptoms or symptoms may be mild and you may not notice them.
+Many people in the U.S. who have diabetes don't know it.

 How is type 2 diabetes diagnosed?